 Under Court Order, NASDAQ grudgingly produced documents to Mr. Wey’s counsel in early June 2017 and certified in writing its production was complete.
 Guess how many times Mr. Wey had “misled the NASDAQ” or communicated in any form at all with NASDAQ staff during company listing applications?
 Zero.
 None.
 Zero!
 The NASDAQ thieves got caught!

-Nasdaq Chairman Michael Oxley implicated, dirty Washington Politics
+Nasdaq Chairman Michael Oxley implicated in NASDAQ fraud, dirty Washington Politics

 In letters addressed to NASDAQ’s Board of Directors in 2014 from CleanTech’s adviser, former Congressman Steve LaTourette, NASDAQ chairman Michael Oxley was personally involved in settling claims with CleanTech.
 Pressured by NASDAQ’s board, NASDAQ listing heads Michael Emen and Gary Sundick – the racists along with Ed Knight behind the “Nasdaq Spirit,” were fired.
 Their office clerk William Slattery took over as the new head of NASDAQ’s listing programs.
 William Slattery has since lied extensively to FBI agents.